arkq/bluez-alsa/doc/bluealsa.8.rst

 EXAMPLE
 =======

-Emulate Bluetooth headset with A2DP and HFP support:
+Emulate Bluetooth headset with A2DP and HSP support:

 ::